robusta-dev/robusta/docs/index.rst

         * Correlate Prometheus alerts with pod logs
         * Attach missing information to your alerts (e.g. ``kubectl get events``)
         * Notify on Kubernetes-native errors, like Job failure
-        * Understand *why* alerts fired, with automated evidence collection
+        * Understand *why* alerts fired, with automated community runbooks
-        * Perform automatic remediations
+        * Remediate alerts by automatically running commands

         ...and more!